 If you are a helper, you know what I’m talking about.
 Everyone else’s needs come before your own.
 Shoving it all down, picking up your shoulders and getting ready to take on yet another person in distress, is a good way for you to end up in big trouble yourself.
 Self-care is important, and you must give your mind and body a break from other people’s chaos.
 You will find in the long run, you were able to be more of help.
 When you are well you can give your best.

-So, remember, as people we all deserve to be listened to and be supported by our families, our friends and our workplaces.
+So remember, as people we all deserve to be listened to and supported by our families, our friends and our workplaces.
 We need the compassion to help people get through their mental pain.

 Lastly, we all need to band together to ensure that our loved ones have the best possible care and equal access to said mental care.
 Together we can do this.